Countdown to move-in

 We make applying for campus jobs easy

-Search and apply for jobs and internships, find career discernment resources and schedule an appointment with a career coach in our Center for Global and Career Education through Handshake, our online career planning platform.
+Search and apply for jobs and internships, find career discernment resources and schedule an appointment with a career coach in our Center for Career Education through Handshake, our online career planning platform.

 In order to complete employment and tax paperwork, you’ll need to bring to campus two original forms of identification such as a passport, social security card or driver’s license.